-Guest Post by April Boyle, Founder and Executive Director, Build Institute
+Guest Post by April Boyle, Founder, Build Institute

 In cities all across the country we have underinvested in our residents and left many doors closed as a result.
 For example, much of the recent development in Detroit has been in two specific areas – Downtown and Midtown.
 That development is necessary and important, but we are still leaving neighborhoods behind and missing countless opportunities to serve native residents.
 As CityLab reported in February 2017, “Though Detroit is back from the brink of bankruptcy, the reality isn’t as rosy as the popular narrative suggests. . .within the city, recovery has been highly uneven, resulting in increasing inequality.
 Detroit is growing downtown, but struggling beyond it, and is two very different cities – one white and privileged, the other black and deprived.”
 Economic inequality, access to professional opportunities, and barriers to small business ownership continue to be a challenge for people of color and women.